Introduction: The Visual Language of Norman Power

 The Origins of Norman Heraldry: From Viking Longships to Knightly Shields

 The shift toward hereditary heraldry began in the early 12th century, driven by two key forces.
 First, the development of the great helm—a large, cylindrical helmet covering the entire face—made visual identification of individuals impossible without painted shields and surcoats.
+A knight in full mail and helm was effectively anonymous; the shield became his only public face.
 Second, the rise of primogeniture and the feudal system created a need for symbols that could pass seamlessly from father to son, proving legitimate ownership of lands and titles.
 By the reign of Henry I of England (1100–1135), many Norman noble families had adopted fixed coats of arms, and by 1150 the practice was widespread among the knightly class.
 One of the earliest documented hereditary coats is that of Geoffrey Plantagenet, Count of Anjou (though technically Angevin, his influence on Norman heraldry was profound).
 A funerary enamel from his tomb shows him bearing a shield with gold lionesses on a blue field—a design that later became the royal arms of England.
+This enamel is one of the first unambiguous examples of hereditary heraldic imagery in Western Europe, establishing a pattern that would be imitated across the continent.

 External link: Bayeux Tapestry on Wikipedia — an essential primary source for early Norman shield designs.